Monday, September 9, 2024

 Beck gets triple for the cycle

-In one of the most memorable moments of the Saskatoon Berries inaugural WCBL season, centre-fielder Carter Beck hit for the cycle in his team’s 14-1 victory over the Moose Jaw Miller Express in Game 1 of the WCBL’s best-of-three East Division Championship Series at Cairns Field.
+In one of the most memorable moments of the Saskatoon Berries inaugural WCBL season, centre-fielder Carter Beck hit for the cycle in his team’s 14-1 victory over the Moose Jaw Miller Express in Game 1 of the WCBL’s best-of-three East Division Championship Series at Cairns Field on August 11.
 This photo shows Beck getting a triple in the bottom of the seventh to complete the cycle.
 Beck went 4-for-5 at the plate driving in three runs with a single, a double, a triple and a home run.

 Berries final salute for 2024